 Part of the Antonine Wall can be viewed locally from Bearsden.
 View The Antonine Wall downloadable leaflet here and view their interactive Antonine Wall map here.

 Bearsden was one of 16 known forts along the Antonine Wall, which was built across Scotland’s central belt from AD 140.
 The wall formed the north-western frontier of the Roman Empire.
-Visit the exposed remains of a Roman bath-house and latrine block within the area of the fort’s annexe in Roman Road, Bearsden which is just a short walk and drive from Milngavie town centre.
+Visit the exposed remains of a Roman bath-house and latrine block within the area of the fort’s annexe in Roman Road, Bearsden.
+This is just a short walk and drive from Milngavie town centre.
 For more information about the Roman Bathhouse click on The Antonine Wall Website here.

 There is so much more to Milngavie than the start of the West Highland Way, with a number of challenging walks that start and end in Milngavie.
 See our local walks sections here.